- Home

 Ask for a form by calling 0800 917 2222

-You can claim this on top of other benefits or without claiming benefits at all because it is not means tested.
-However, it is only available to working-age people.
+You can claim alongside other benefits or on its own, as it’s not means-tested.
+It is only available for working-age people.
 Pension age people should check Attendance Allowance.

 Attendance Allowance

-Attendance Allowance helps with extra costs if you have a disability severe enough that you need someone to help look after you.
+Attendance Allowance helps with extra costs if you have a disability and need care.
+You don’t need to be receiving help, just have the need for it.

-It's not income-based, so if you have care needs you may be entitled regardless of your income.
+It’s not income-based, so you may qualify regardless of earnings or savings.

 Carer’s Allowance

-- You care for someone 35 hours per week or more
+- You care for someone 35+ hours a week

-You can claim Attendance Allowance for yourself and Carer’s Allowance for another person.
+You can claim Attendance Allowance for yourself and Carer’s Allowance for someone else.
 But if you claim Attendance Allowance for yourself, you can't claim someone else's Carer’s Allowance for caring for you.

 Council Tax Support / Council Tax Reduction

-This is not part of your Universal Credit payment and will need to be claimed separately and directly from the Local Authority (Council).
-Applications need to be submitted quickly because most Local Authorities will only backdate for one month in exceptional circumstances.
+This is separate from Universal Credit and must be claimed directly from your local council.
+It's best to apply quickly as most councils only backdate for one month in exceptional cases.

 Warm Home Discount

-To be eligible for this scheme, you must have been receiving certain benefits on 11 August 2024.
-You can check your eligibility online.
+To qualify, you must have been receiving certain benefits on 11 August 2024.
+You can check your eligibility online

 Winter Fuel Payment